 Registered Retirement Savings Plan (RRSP)

-An RRSP is a retirement savings plan that allows individuals to defer the taxes on investments until they are withdrawn at retirement.
+A Registered Retirement Savings Plan (RRSP) is a savings plan that allows individuals to defer the taxes on investments until they are withdrawn at retirement.
 Contributions to an RRSP are tax deductible from the income generated in the year of the contribution.
 Taxes on interest income, dividend income, and capital gains are not paid while the investments are held within an RRSP.
-When it is time to make redeem from your RRSP to subsidize your retirement needs, the amount withdrawn is taxable at your marginal tax rate.
+When it is time to redeem from your RRSP to subsidize your retirement needs, the amount withdrawn is taxable at your marginal tax rate.

 Registered Retirement Income Fund (RRIF)